canonical/rust-best-practices/best-practices.md

 ## Hide generic type parameters

-Generic type parameters add complication to understanding an API.
+Generic type parameters add complication to an API.
-On functions, only introduce them explicitly if they are required in more than one place in the current signature, otherwise, avoid them by using the unnamed lifetime `'_` or `impl Trait`.
-Rust’s elision rules allow us to hide ‘obvious’ lifetimes, by using `impl Trait`, a similar effect can be achieved.
+Where possible, hide generic parameters either through elision, syntactic sugar (`impl Trait`) or by leaving them unbound.

+On `impl` blocks, only introduce strictly-necessary type-constraints.
+Not only will this reduce the cognitive overhead of understanding large blocks, it will also help make code more easily applicable in new scenarios.

+On functions, if a generic _lifetime_ parameter can be [elided][elision], it should be by using `'_`.
+If a generic _type_ parameter is only used once and isn’t too complicated, use `impl Trait` to hide it.

-Note that although it is possible to omit specifying even the unnamed lifetime (i.e. it may be possible to write `serde::Deserialize<’de>` as `serde::Deserialise`), this should never be done.
+Note that although it is possible to omit the unnamed lifetime (i.e. it may be possible to write `MyRef<'_>` as `MyRef`), this should never be done.
-A type without lifetime parameters looks completely self-contained and hence can be freely passed around, but this is not the case!
+A type without lifetime parameters looks completely self-contained and hence as though may be freely passed around.
-If a lifetime is present, always communicate that fact (i.e. prefer `serde::Deserialize<’_>` to `serde::Deserialize`).
+If a lifetime is present, always communicate that fact (i.e. always prefer `MyRef<'_>` to `MyRef`).

 ✅ Do this: